Convert ODT to SXW

 Key Benefits of Converting ODT to SXW:

-• Legacy Compatibility: Works with StarOffice 6, 7, and 8
+• Legacy Compatibility: Works with StarOffice 6, 7, and 8 installations

-• Archive Access: Access old document repositories
+• Archive Access: Open and work with old document repositories

 • Backward Compatibility: Maintain workflows with legacy office suites